MIDIfactory/NGS_HCV/README.md

 - `usrf path_user_ref_folder/user_ref.fasta`

-User can also provides a personal reference, specifing the correct path of the reference file next to -usrf argument.
+User can also provide a personal reference, specifing the correct path of the reference file next to -usrf argument.
 Arguments (both optional and mandatory) can be inserted in any order.

 **3.4 Examples**